giparisi/website/projects.md

 <h3 id="medium" style="margin-bottom:30px">Medium Publication</h3>

 At ContinualAI we value scientific dissemination.
 We think that to advance science it is important to promote cutting-hedge research and make it accessible to a larger audience of people.
 This is why we maintain a [Medium Publication](https://medium.com/continual-ai) where we try to distill and simplify the continual learning ideas with as little technical details as possible.

+<a name="newsletter"></a>
+<h3 id="newsletter" style="margin-bottom:30px">Mailing list/Newsletter</h3>
+For people on-the-run, we also thought about a monthly newsletter with all the major breakthrough and news within this area (write us if you'd like to contribute or see your next article published!).
+We also maintain a Google group for the exchange of information within and outside the ContinualAI community.